genesiscommunitysuccess/docs/docs/04_front-end/05_micro-front-ends/05_foundation-user-management.md

 }
 ```

 - Import and declare the class in the page of the class where you wish to use the user manager.
-Then add the user management into the template html where required:
+Then add User Management to the template html where required:

 ```javascript
 // Import
 import { Users, } from '@genesislcap/foundation-entity-management';